nandorojo/dripsy/README.md

 _All theme values are optional.
 You don't have to use them if you don't want._

-## For SSR apps (Next.js, Gatsby, etc)
+## For SSR apps (Next.js, Gatsby, etc.)

-If you are not using Gatsby, skip down to #3 below.
+If you are not using Next.js, skip down to #3 below.

 Steps 1 & 2 are required for Next.js apps (for example, if you're using Expo + Next.js.)